MicrosoftDocs/ATADocs/ATPDocs/support.md

 Accessing the new support widget can be done in one of two ways:

-1. Clicking on the question mark on the top right of the portal and then clicking on "Microsoft support":
+1. Selecting the question mark on the top right of the portal and then selecting "Microsoft support":

    :::image type="content" source="media/contactsupport.png" alt-text="The Microsoft support icon in the Microsoft 365 Defender portal" lightbox="media/contactsupport.png":::

-2. Clicking on the **Need help?**  button in the bottom right of the Microsoft 365 Defender portal:
+2. Selecting the **Need help?** button in the bottom right of the Microsoft 365 Defender portal:

    :::image type="content" source="media/need-help-option.png" alt-text="The Need help button" lightbox="media/need-help-option.png":::